SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Gaining admin access to the VMR

-For persons used to working with Solace message router console access, this is still available with standard ssh session from any internet at port 22 by default:
+If you are using a single VMR and used to working with Solace message router console access, this is still available with standard ssh session from any internet at port 22 by default:

 ```sh

 $ssh -p 22 admin@104.154.136.44
 Solace - Virtual Message Router (VMR)
 Password: